mximp/se-limitations-slr/study-assesment-round-I-<ID>.md

 7.2 `???`
 7.3 `???`

-## List of paper references which contain phrase "symbolic execution" in title and are not presetned in the list of primary studies
+## List of paper references which contain phrase "symbolic execution" in title and are not presented in the list of primary studies
 (add as many list items 8.x as required.
 Remove unnessesary items)

 8.1 `???`